Web4Lib Electronic Discussion

 The Web4Lib electronic discussion is for the discussion of issues relating to the creation, management, and support of library-based World-Wide Web servers, services, and applications.
-Any questions regarding the pertinence of any particular topic should be sent to one or more of the members of the Web4Lib Advisory Board (see below) and/or the list owner.
+Any questions regarding the pertinence of any particular topic should be sent to one or more of the listowners.

 Web4Lib is specifically aimed toward librarians and library staff involved in World-Wide Web management, but anyone is welcome to join the discussion.
 Those not interested in a library-oriented Web discussion may wish to join one of the general Web discussions hosted by the W3 Organization.
 There are presently around 4,700 subscribers world wide and an average of 5-10 messages a day.

-The Web4Lib list is hosted by Roy Tennant and the University of Notre Dame.
 It is an un-moderated list, but only subscribers may post messages.
-The software program LISTSERV is used to provide an automated method for persons to subscribe, unsubscribe, etc. The web site is hosted by Roy Tennant (firstname.lastname@example.org), the list owner, and is advised by:
+The software program LISTSERV is used to provide an automated method for persons to subscribe, unsubscribe, etc. If you have any difficulties, please contact one of the list admins.

 The following policy governs all postings to the Web4Lib list.
 These policies will be enforced by the Web4Lib Advisory Board.
 Please note that repeated violations of these policies may result in the removal of offenders from the list.